gugod/advent-of-code/README.md

 # advent-of-code

-my solutions of puzzles in http://adventofcode.com/
+my solutions to the programming puzzles from http://adventofcode.com/